jonas-maratita/cloud-resume/README.md

 ## Terraform
 I attended Andrew Brown's Terraform beginner bootcamp.
 The Terraform code used here is derived from code that was used during the bootcamp.

 I did struggle with uploading the asset directory and subdirectories to S3.
 The content types for each file was uploading as application/octet instead of text/html or whatever content type was required for the object.
-My brother assisted greatly in helping to refactor the code as shown below to upload to S3.
+My brother [Michael Maratita](https://github.com/michaelmaratita) assisted greatly in helping to refactor the code as shown below to upload to S3.

 ```tf
 locals {